Building A Budget With Allocations - All Flexibility Levels

 Purpose

-DCPS currently has 21 NAF Academies (formerly known as National Academy Foundation) across 11 schools.
+DCPS currently has 35 NAF Academies (formerly known as National Academy Foundation) across 17 schools.
 The academy model is embedded with strong college and industry partnerships, internships, and rigorous curricula that culminate in industry-recognized certifications.
-All Academies are supported by Industry Advisory Boards whose members include local business leaders.
+All academies are supported by Industry Advisory Boards whose members include local business leaders.

 Requirements

 OSSE requires NAF Academies to have a Director (NAF Academy Director, ET-6).
-Multiple Academies within the same school may share a Director, per the College and Career Programs Division’s approval.
-In some cases, the Director positions are funded externally (DC CAN or other grant) for the first two years, after which point the unit cost of a position will be added to school’s budget as part of their allocation to cover the Director position.
+Multiple academies within the same school may share a Director, per the College and Career Programs Division’s approval.
+In some cases, the Director positions are funded externally (Career Academy or other grant) for the first two years, after which point the unit cost of a position will be added to a school’s budget as part of their allocation to cover the Director position.
 These positions are required to ensure sustainability of the program, and Principals must use the funds as allocated.

 - Students participate in 3-4 themed courses in sequence as well as take certain core academic classes in cohorts, at times determined by a school’s master schedule.